Bird flu discovered in bald eagles in coastal Ga. counties

 SAVANNAH, Ga.
-(WSAV) — A highly infectious strain of bird flu has been detected in bald eagles in Chatham, Glynn, and Liberty counties for the first time, according to the Georgia Department of Natural Resources.
+(WSAV) — A highly infectious strain of bird flu has been detected in bald eagles in Chatham, Glynn and Liberty counties for the first time, according to the Georgia Department of Natural Resources (DNR).

 Samples from three bald eagles found dead in each county, one each, tested suspected positive last month by the Southeastern Cooperative Wildlife Disease Study in Athens and were confirmed recently by the USDA National Veterinary Services Laboratories in Ames, Iowa.